fragments

 Based on autobiographical experiences, Fragments is a piece of new writing by Sarah McCourt and Hetty Elliott.
 Directed by Katie Bottoms who has bought her own lived autobiographical experiences to the project, it’s a bitter-sweet performance about losing a parent to Alzheimer’s and finding a to remember her.

-inge Theatrefest, Baptist Hall, Barnstaple
+Fringe Theatrefest, Barnstaple